nesagate/nebraska-csat-decline-analysis/README.md

 # Insights Deep Dive
-* **Dominance of Billing Questions** : A significantly higher percentage of calls in Nebraska (76.8%) are billing-related compared to the national average (71.3%), and CSAT scores are lower for all call reasons.
+* **Dominance of Billing Questions**
+  - A significantly higher percentage of calls in Nebraska (76.8%) are billing-related compared to the national average (71.3%).
+  - CSAT scores in Nebraska are lower across all call reasons.

 [Visualization specific to category 1]

-* **Ineffective Support Channels** : Over-reliance on chatbots, which perform poorly, and potentially underutilized or undertrained call center agents are hindering positive outcomes.
+* **Ineffective Support Channels**
+  - Over-reliance on chatbots, which perform poorly, hinders positive outcomes.
+  - Potentially underutilized or undertrained call center agents hinder positive outcomes

    [Visualization specific to category 1]

+* **Negative Customer Sentiment**
+  - customers express more negative feedback (58.5%) compared to the national average.
-* **Negative Customer Sentiment** : Nebraska customers express more negative feedback (58.5%) and less very positive feedback compared to the national average, resulting in lower CSAT scores for negative feedback.
+  - Nebraska customers express less very positive feedback compared to the national average.
+  - This results in lower CSAT scores for negative feedback in Nebraska.

   [Visualization specific to category 1]

-* **Problematic Call Center Routing** : Nebraska’s customers are mostly routed to Baltimore and Los Angeles call centers — both perform worse for them than they do in all state.
-This means Baltimore appears to be a key area of concern: with Nebraska (4) compared to the National average (6), representing a significant two-point decline.
+* **Problematic Call Center Routing**
+  - Nebraska customers are primarily routed to call centers in Baltimore and Los Angeles.
+  - These call centers exhibit lower performance for Nebraska customers compared to the average performance across all states.
+  - Baltimore appears to be key areas of concern for Nebraska's customer satisfaction.
+  - Nebraska's average CSAT score for calls handled by these centers is 4, compared to a national average of 6, representing a significant two-point decline.

 [Visualization specific to category 1]

-* **CSAT by Day of Week Trend** : Nebraska consistently underperforms in customer satisfaction on Tuesday, Wednesday, Friday and Saturday, with CSAT dropping as low as 3, compared to a national average of 6.
+* **CSAT by Day of Week Trend**
+  - Nebraska consistently underperforms in customer satisfaction on Tuesday, Wednesday, Friday, and Saturday, with CSAT dropping as low as 3, compared to a national average of 6.
-Spikes in low scores align with specific dates—notably  2nd, 13th, 21st  and 24th—likely tied to billing cycles, system delays, or service backlogs.
+  - Spikes in low scores align with specific dates—notably 2nd, 13th, 21st, and 24th—likely tied to billing cycles, system delays, or service backlogs.

 [Visualization specific to category 1]

-* **Poor Call Execution** : Nebraska has more Very Long calls (41.46% and average CSAT of 4) than all state average (37.19% and average CSAT of 6) and worse satisfaction during those calls as well.
-This means: duration alone isn't the issue.
-The rest of the country handles long calls and keeps people happy.
-Nebraska fails.
+* **Poor Call Execution**
+  - Nebraska has a higher percentage of very long calls (41.46% with an average CSAT of 4) compared to the national average (37.19% with an average CSAT of 6), indicating lower satisfaction during these longer calls.

-[Visualization specific to category 1]
+  - This suggests that the duration of calls alone is not the problem, as other states handle long calls with better customer satisfaction.
+Nebraska's handling of long calls is failing to meet customer expectations.

-While Nebraska has a higher proportion of longer calls, the core issue isn't call length but rather the quality of interactions during those calls.
+  - While Nebraska experiences a higher proportion of longer calls, the fundamental issue lies in the quality of the interactions occurring during these calls, rather than just the length of the call.
-Key Finding: Contrary to a potential assumption, long wait times are not the primary driver of low CSAT in Nebraska.
-In fact, Nebraska has a slightly lower share of "Above SLA" wait times than the national average.

 [Visualization specific to category 1]

 # Recommendations